gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 times and rules as the traffic DTLS connections and is implemented by following the rules described in {{parallel-dtls}}.

-DTLS Restart CID can either be DTLS-RESTART-0 or DTLS-RESTART-1, the value in use is the Current Restart CID whilst the other is the next Restart CID.
+DTLS Restart DCI can either be DTLS-RESTART-0 or DTLS-RESTART-1, the value in use is the Current Restart DCI whilst the other is the next Restart DCI.

 The handshake of further DTLS Restart Connection is sequenced as follows:

-- Perform the DTLS Handshake as described in {{further_dtls_connection}} on the next Restart CID
+- Perform the DTLS Handshake as described in {{further_dtls_connection}} on the next Restart DCI

 - The Responder will store the new key before sending DTLS ACK

-- The Initiator at reception of DTLS ACK will initiate closing the current Restart CID
+- The Initiator at reception of DTLS ACK will initiate closing the current Restart DCI

 - The Responder will reply to the DTLS Close and remove the old key